1966 flood of the Arno: Funding and assistance

 Realizing the immense wealth and importance of Florentine culture in a global context, many individuals and organizations contributed to the conservation mission, providing both funding and manpower.
 Art historian and professor Carlo Ludovico Ragghianti assembled an Italian committee (Comitato Fondo Internazionale per Firenze) with Mayor Piero Bargellini as chairman to raise awareness of the needs of Florence's art and academic institutions.
 Members included prominent figures from around the world, representatives of their own respective institutions.

+The recovery of Florence's cultural heritage involved an extensive international network of scholars, conservators, and organisations.
 A number of other international committees were formed with the intention of sponsoring various institutions in Florence: